Multidimensional Graph Neural Networks for Wireless Communications: Simulation Results

 We generate 500,000 channel samples to train and 10,000 samples to test the DNNs.
 We apply ReLU as activation function and Adam as optimizer.
 The batch-size is 500, and batch-normalization is used.
 The initial learning rate is 0.001.
-We consider unsupervised learning, where the loss function is the negative sum-rate averaged over a batch of training samples.
+We consider unsupervised learning, where the loss function is the negative sum-rate (we set $\beta_k=1, k=1,\cdots, K$ in the simulation) in \eqref{objective1} averaged over a batch of training samples.

-We compare the proposed 3D-GNN with CNN \cite{HybridPrecodingCNN,BF2021} and FNN \cite{DNN2019}, as well as the 2D-GNN and 1D-GNN in section \ref {reducingdim}, where the CNN is composed of multiple convolutional layers with $3\times3$ convolutional kernel followed by a fully-connected layer.
-We also compare with another two GNNs that satisfy the three set permutations property.
-The first is a three-set GNN (TGNN) \cite{LSJ}, which updates the hidden representation of edges for analog and baseband precoding matrices alternately.
-The second is a revised version of a vertex-GNN designed in \cite{Korea} for optimizing baseband precoding indirectly by harnessing the structure of the sum-rate maximizing optimal precoding matrix.
-The revised vertex-GNN updates the hidden representations of the three types of vertices in each hidden layer, where six two-layer FNNs are used for processing the information from other types of vertices and edges before a sum pooling, three two-layer FNNs are used in the combination for each type of vertex, and another two FNNs are used in the output layer for mapping the hidden representation to the precoding matrices.
+We compare the proposed 3D-GNN with CNN \cite{HybridPrecodingCNN,BF2021}, FNN \cite{DNN2019}, as well as the 2D-GNN and 1D-GNN in section \ref {reducingdim}, where the CNN is composed of convolutional layers with $3\times3$ convolutional kernel followed by a fully-connected layer.
+We also compare with other three GNNs that satisfy the three-set permutation property.
+The first is a three-set GNN (TGNN) proposed in \cite{LSJ}, which can also avoid the information loss when updating the hidden representation of edges.
+The second is a revised version of the edge-GNN in \cite{ZBC} that updates edge representations for analog and baseband precoding matrices alternately.
+The third is a revised version of a vertex-GNN designed in \cite{Korea} for optimizing baseband precoding indirectly by leveraging the structure of the sum-rate maximal optimal precoding matrix.
+The revised vertex-GNN updates the hidden representations of the three types of vertices in each hidden layer, where six three-layer FNNs are used for processing the information from other types of adjacent vertices and other types of adjacent edges before sum pooling, three three-layer FNNs are used in the combination for each type of vertex, and another two FNNs are used in the output layer for mapping the hidden representation to the two precoding matrices.

 This setup is used unless otherwise specified, and all the DNNs have been fine-tuned.

 We simulate the following numerical algorithms, the MO algorithm \cite{MO}, the PEM algorithm \cite{MO}, and the OMP algorithm \cite{OMP}, for comparison.